aceria/higher_order_relevance/README.md

 # The relevance of higher-order ties

 In this repository you find code to run experiments of the paper "The relevance of higher-order ties".
+If you use our code in your research or projects, please consider citing us.

+@article{ceria2024relevance,
+  title={The relevance of higher-order ties}, author={Ceria, Alberto and Takes, Frank W}, journal={arXiv preprint arXiv:2412.04584}, year={2024}
+}